-The assets were last revalued on 31 March 2014 by the Council's internal valuers.
+The assets were last revalued on 31 March 2019 by Wilks Head & Eve.
 Subsequent revaluations will be carried out at intervals of no more than 5 years.
 Where there has been significant change in an asset it has been revalued accordingly.
-Council Dwellings have been revalued as at 31 March 2018 in accordance with the requirements of Resource Accounting for the Housing Revenue Account.
+Council Dwellings have been revalued by Wilks Head & Eve as at 31 March 2019 in accordance with the requirements of Resource Accounting for the Housing Revenue Account.
 The valuation of land and buildings is undertaken by professionally qualified valuers.